swooby/alfred.2025/README.md

 1. Expand `MediaControllerCallback.toString()` logging so it captures more than just `MediaMetadata.getDescription()`.
 1. Capture `notificationChannel.vibrationEffect` in `NotificationExtractor.buildAttachments` for richer metadata.
 1. Handle `NotificationsSource.onNotificationRemoved` to keep Alfred's state aligned with dismissed notifications.
+   1. Remember the sequenceId returned from FooTextToSpeech.speak(...)
+   1. When notification is removed, call FooTextToSpeech.sequenceCancel(sequenceId)
 1. Improve coalescing logic for similar media and notification events to reduce repeated speech.
 1. Stop the "Smart Switch" backup notification from generating repeated "Backing Up" announcements.
 1. Fix the "Android System: Data warning" notification so it dedupes instead of repeating very frequently.